astropy/astropy-APEs/APE_public.rst

 This is not great.

-The only time this might be good is when a mudule has dynamic symbols from a `PEP 562 <https://peps.python.org/pep-0562/>`_ module-level ``__getattr__`` method.
+The only time this might be good is when a module has dynamic symbols from a `PEP 562 <https://peps.python.org/pep-0562/>`_ module-level ``__getattr__`` method.
 However if it truly dynamic then it cannot be statically analyzed, which is undesirable for other reasons.
-We haven't encountered this situation in Astropy yet, so I don't think it's a good reason to allow ``__all__`` to be optional.

-**We just use the documentation.**
+If it is not truly dynamic, then the "dynamic" symbols can be added to ``__all__`` and an ``__init__.pyi`` file used to communicate the public interface to static analyzers.

+**We make the documentation the authoritative definition of the API.**

 Good code is self-documenting.
 What is public versus internal is an important aspect of the code, and should be communicated in the code itself.
+It is vitally important that the code and user-facing documentation are consistent, and this means that the user-facing documentation must reflect the code.

+**We make tab-completion the authoritative definition of the API.**

+This is not a good option because it it does not work with implicit namespace packages nor `PEP 562 <https://peps.python.org/pep-0562/>`_ module-level ``__getattr__`` methods.

 Decision rationale